 Let’s talk about these cake layers first then shall we?
 I used a whole cup of cocoa powder in it.
 No skimping allowed.
 Full deep and flavourful chocolate going on here.
 To intensify that chocolate flavour, I mixed in hot milk.
 Not room temperature, not warm, but hot.
 This allows the cocoa to “bloom” and creates flavour depth.
 And trust me when I say it makes a difference.
 It truly does.

 Next up is that berrylicious (is that a word?!) whipped buttercream.
 No fake flavours here.
-All real strawberry and raspberry going into this frosting.
+Real strawberries and raspberries going into this frosting.
 Starting with equal parts of strawberry and raspberry, I created a basic cornstarch-based filling.
 After the filling thickened and cooled, it went straight into my basic dairy-free American buttercream and whipped to fluffy berry perfection.

 Last, but never least, after much humming and hawing I decided to top this cake with a decadent dairy-free dark chocolate ganache drip.
 It adds one more layer of chocolate yum and really ties the final design and overall cake aesthetic together.